trevnorris/cbuffer/README.md

 #### Mutator Methods

 * pop         - Removes the last element from a circular buffer and returns that element.
-* push        - Adds one or more elements to the end of a circular buffer and returns the new size.
+* push        - Adds one or more elements to the end of a circular buffer and returns the new length.
 * reverse     - Reverses the order of the elements of a circular buffer.
 * rotateLeft  - Rotates all elements left 1, or n, times.
 * rotateRight - Rotates all elements right 1, or n, times.
 * shift       - Removes the first element from a circular buffer and returns that element.
 * sort        - Sorts the elements of a circular buffer.
 Unlike native `sort`, the default comparitor sorts by `a > b`.
-* unshift     - Adds one or more elements to the front of a circular buffer and returns the new size.
+* unshift     - Adds one or more elements to the front of a circular buffer and returns the new length.

 #### Accessor Methods